If you’re like most people out there, just hearing the word “accounting” probably sends your brain off...

-12) Do you think there is any difference between inactive and dormant accounts?
+12) What is the key difference between inactive and dormant accounts?

 Yes, both are different terms in accounting.
 Inactive accounts mean that accounts have been closed and will not be used in the future as well.
-While dormant accounts are those that are not functional today but may be used in the future.
+Dormant accounts are those that are not functional today but may be used in the future.